 The app offers a simple material design and is extremely lightweight, only ~8 MB after installation.
 It doesn’t take the juice off your battery by running in the background and will only run when triggered.

+You can download and install the Eradoo app directly from the Google Play Store.
 Once installed, run the app and swipe to the Settings tab.
 Set a password first, this will prevent anybody else from accessing Eradoo and disabling the triggers.
 You can then enable and setup individual triggers.

 The developer is generous, to grant free promo codes to unlock the PRO version for the time being.
 If you want one, you can request it by commenting on the XDA thread.